 1. Remove the Wheels

-• Carefully remove the wheels using both hands.
+- Carefully remove the wheel using both hands and place it aside.

-• Use an 18mm socket to take out the two slide bolts from the caliper.
+- Use an 18mm socket to remove the two caliper slide bolts.

-• Use a screwdriver to press lightly between the caliper and the rotor to loosen it.
+- Gently insert a screwdriver between the caliper and rotor to loosen it.

-• Use your hands to remove the caliper and hang it with a brake caliper hanger to avoid it falling.
+- Remove the caliper and hang it using a caliper hanger to avoid strain on the brake hose.

-• Remove the caliper brackets by unscrewing two bolts with an 18mm socket.
+- Remove the caliper bracket by loosening the two bolts with an 18mm socket.

 4. Remove the Rotor

-• Apply a thin layer of anti-seize on the hub surface.
+- Apply a thin layer of anti-seize to the hub surface.

-• Place the rotor backward first, clean it with brake cleaner, and wipe it with a rag.
+- Install the rotor backward first, clean it with brake cleaner, and wipe with a rag.

-• Flip the rotor, clean the front side, and secure it with a lug nut to hold it in place.
+- Flip the rotor, clean the front side, and secure it temporarily with a lug nut.

 6. Prepare the Caliper Bracket

-• Remove the anti-rattle clips with a screwdriver.
+- Remove old anti-rattle clips using a screwdriver.

-• Place the caliper bracket over the rotor and secure it with bolts.
+- Position the caliper bracket over the rotor and tighten bolts.

-• Use a piston compressing tool or ratchet to slowly push the piston back into the caliper.
-This allows the brake fluid to flow back into the master cylinder.
+- Use a piston compression tool or ratchet to slowly push the piston back.

-• Slide the caliper over the brake pads.
+- Slide the caliper back over the pads.

 10. Reinstall the Wheel